Rail transport in Morocco: Night trains

 These long-distance trains operate with non-motorized passenger cars that have individual compartments.
 Second class compartments have two couches opposite each other, each couch offering 4 places.
-In first-class cars each compartment offers 2 × 3 places and foldable arm-rests divides the places.
+In first-class cars, each compartment offers 2 × 3 places and foldable arm-rests divides the places.
 In 1st class, each passenger has a reserved assigned seat.

 Each compartment has its own door to the aisle and curtains can be drawn to keep the compartment dark.
 In the night-trains, passengers in a 2nd class compartment tend to draw the curtains, switch off the lights and close the sliding door, hoping that no passengers will enter their compartment so the existing cabin passengers might have more space.
 In 1st class, however, each seat is manually assigned.
 Thus, the system is not used.

 When trains are not busy, couches are usually empty, so passengers can lie down at times.

 Besides these 'normal' compartments (that are also used on day-time trains and special night-trains) they also offer sleeper-cars with bedrooms/compartments or couchettes.
 A bed or couchette has fixed price, regardless of the travelling route or distance.
 Beds and couchettes have to be reserved when tickets are brought.

-Marrakech–Tangier section
+Marrakesh–Tangier section

-There is a daily train on the Marrakech-Tangier section in each direction.
-On this route, standard 6 or 8-person compartments are available as well as 4-person couchette compartments.
+There is a daily train on the Marrakesh-Tangier section in each direction.
+On this route, standard 6 or 8-person compartments are available, as well as 4-person couchette compartments.